Various Types of Heating and Air Conditioning Units

 - High efficiency windows (Windows account for about 10% of a home’s heat loss)

-- Well insulated ductwork (Poorly insulated ductwork in unconditioned spaces like an attic or crawlspace can cause you to lose up to 60% of its generated heat by the time it gets to you vents)
+- Well insulated ductwork (Poorly insulated ductwork in unconditioned spaces like an attic or crawlspace can cause you to lose 50-60% of its generated heat by the time it gets to you vents)

 - Routine maintenance (Restricted airflow and improper refrigeration pressures are the most common reasons why a system runs inefficiently or fails prematurely)